 What I Learned

-this enough.
-The quality of the output is directly
+The prompt is your architecture, and the quality of the output

-proportional to the quality of the input.
-When I wrote prompts
+is directly proportional to the quality of the input.
+When I

-with the specificity of a technical specification (naming the
+wrote prompts with the specificity of a technical

-minimal revision.
-When I was vague, I got generic code that
+code that needed minimal revision.
+When I was vague, I got

-needed heavy rework.
-Treat your prompts like you'd treat an
+generic code that needed heavy rework.
+Treat your prompts like

-architecture document, because that's exactly what they are.
+you'd treat an architecture document, because that's exactly

 Claude is the most productive contractor I've ever worked